KhartesViewer/khartes/README.md

 nodes and cross-section line will be overlaid on the data in the Data Slices.

-When a fragment is `Active`, this means that the data that lies on the fragment's surface (also called the fragment's texture) will be displayed in the Fragment View.
+If a fragment is `Active`, this means that the data that lies on the fragment's surface (also called the fragment's texture) will be displayed in the Fragment View.
 (One exception: if a fragment's direction, which can be either X or Y,